Road signs in Israel

-Road signs in Israel are decided by the Ministry of Transportation in the Division of Transportation Planning, most recently set forth in June 2011.
+Road signs in Israel are regulated by the Ministry of Transport and Road Safety in the Division of Transportation Planning, most recently set forth in June 2011.

-They generally use the same pattern of colors, shapes, and symbols as set out in the Vienna Convention on Road Signs and Signals, used also in most countries of Europe and the Middle East.
+They generally use the same pattern of colors, shapes, and symbols set out in the Vienna Convention on Road Signs and Signals, which are also used in most countries of Europe and the Middle East.
+Despite this, Israel is not a signatory to this convention.

 Language

-Signs employ three scripts – Hebrew, Arabic, and Latin – and are written in Hebrew and Arabic, the two official languages of the country, and in English.
+Signs employ three scripts – Hebrew, Arabic, and Latin – and are written in Hebrew, the official language of the country, Arabic, and in English.

 The stop sign, however, instead of displaying words in three languages, or even just in English as required by the Vienna Convention on Road Traffic, conveys its meaning through the depiction of a raised hand.

 Font

 Israeli road sign regulations provide for the following fonts to be used: Tamrurim for Hebrew script, Medina for Arabic script, and Triumvirat (a Helvetica derivative) for Latin script as well as numbers.
-However, these rules are not consistently followed; some signs use Highway Gothic (used for all road signs in the United States) for the Latin script.
+However, these rules are not consistently followed; some signs use Highway Gothic or Clearview for the Latin script.

-Signs giving warnings
+Warning signs

-Signs warning of hazardous conditions or dangerous situations (e.g. "Intersection" or "Steep incline ahead" bear a black-on-white symbol inside a red-bordered triangle (point uppermost).
+Signs warning of hazardous conditions or dangerous situations bear a black-on-white symbol inside a red-bordered triangle.

-Signs giving orders
+Regulatory signs

 With the exception of the special shapes used for "Stop" and "Yield" signs (respectively, an octagon and a downward-pointing triangle), signs giving orders are circular and are of two kinds: